kat-kel/pizzabox/README.md

 Let's break this command down.
 1. the virtual environemt is activated `(pizza-cli)`

-2. the CLI tool is being alled `pizzabox`
+2. the CLI tool is being called `pizzabox`

 3. the first positional argument is a relative file path to the HTRVX log #5 `../../Downloads/logs_23/HTRVX/5_Run\ HTRVX.txt`